 18. How can you check my tax code or find out if I’m due a refund when you’re only asking a few questions?

-We’ve worked hard to make this process really easy to follow and simple to use so we don’t ask you for details we don’t need at the start.
+We’ve worked hard to make this process really easy to follow and simple to use, so after the initial quick review, we’ll customise the questions so they’re bespoke to you.
+We don’t ask you for details we don’t need.
 If we did, we’d need to send you about 40 pages of questions, most of which won’t be relevant to you.

 19. What if I can’t find or don’t have all the information you ask for?